• Free shipping on all orders

 2. Rabies

 One of the symptoms of rabies is a hoarse voice.
-So, if your cat recently escaped the house or is an outdoor cat and returns with any wounds, there’s a possibility that he encountered a rabid animal.
+So, if your cat recently escaped the house or is an outdoor cat and returns with any wounds, there’s a possibility that it encountered a rabid animal.
 If your cat has rabies, they’ll also exhibit other symptoms:

 • Changes in usual behavior